sschlenkrich/HybridMonteCarlo/README.md

 ### Prerequisites

 Recommended Python environment is Anaconda.
-This project is based on Python and Jupyter Notebook.
-Important packages are Numpy, Pandas and Plotly and QuantLib.
+This project is based on Python, Jupyter Notebook and Julia.
+Important Python packages are Numpy, Pandas and Plotly and QuantLib.
+Julia models are derived from Python implementations.

 ### Installing